 Using GLOBE Data to Study the Earth System (College Level)

 This example is a college-level adaptation of a chapter from the Earth Exploration Toolbook.
-The chapter guides students through the process of locating and graphing Web-based environmental data that has been collected by GLOBE Program participants.
+The chapter guides students through the process of locating and graphing Web-based environmental data that has been collected by GLOBE Program (more info) participants.
 It is based on an example developed for the GLOBE resource Earth System Science Investigation, which is a section of the GLOBE Teacher's Guide.
 This example provides general tips for using GLOBE data as in-class or take-home exercises.
 The global nature of the data sets creates opportunities to look at spatial relationships within the Earth system.

 After completing this chapter, users will be able to: